Writing style tutor

 Create a project on the platform by clicking New project, and navigate to the Datasets view.

-Click New dataset and upload the Most_downloaded_public_domain_books_20191114.csv (or your own preprocessed dataset, if you made one).
+Click Import free datasets and select the Most downloaded books - tutorial data (or click Choose files and select your own preprocessed dataset, if you made one).

-Select the sentence feature, click the spanner and make sure the Encoding is Text.
+Check the sentence feature and make sure the Encoding is Text.

-Click New subset and name the subset Author training
+Click New subset and name the subset Custom data split.

 Save the dataset

-Make sure that the correct dataset is selected in the Experiment wizard.
+Make sure that sentence is the only feature selected in the Inputs list.

 Open the Settings tab and check that: